-There are two ways to launch the GUI.
-One way is to double-click the jar file, which is executable.
-The other way is to execute the jar file on the command prompt as follows:
+There are two ways to launch the GUI front end.
+One way is to double-click the jar file for the GUI version, which is an executable jar file.
+The other way is to execute the jar file for the GUI version on the command prompt as follows: